 - Submit the TEAS filing.

-- Send an e-mail with the sound/multimedia attachment (in WAV, WMV, WMA, MP3, MPG, or AVI file format) directly to the TEAS Support Team, at TEAS@uspto.gov.
+- Send an e-mail with the sound/multimedia attachment (in WAV, WMV, WMA, MP3, MPG, or AVI file format) directly to the TEAS Support Team, at TEAS@uspto.gov (link sends e-mail).
 Please reference in the e-mail the serial number or registration number and provide a clear indication of the type of filing.
 Please be advised that e-mail attachments cannot exceed 9 MB.
-If your attachment exceeds 9 MB, please e-mail TEAS@uspto.gov for additional mailing instructions.
+If your attachment exceeds 9 MB, please e-mail TEAS@uspto.gov (link sends e-mail) for additional mailing instructions.